emorydunn/CaptureOneScripts/README.md

 - `theDelimiter`, default `_`
 - `itemNumber`, default `3`

-The script splits the name on the deliniator and selects the `itemNumber` item in the new list for the search term.
+The script splits the name on the delimiter and selects the `itemNumber` item in the new list for the search term.
 For instance, `some_file_name` would have a smart album called `name` made for it.

 ### Batch Rename Collection